ipab-slmc/exotica/exotica/doc/Setting-up-ROSlaunch.rst

 XML Parameters
 ==============

-When initialising with XML, ROSlaunch needs to broadcast a ROSparam specifying the name of the configuration file (Here we're looking at the `XML launch file <https://github.com/ipab-slmc/exotica/blob/master/examples/exotica_examples/launch/CppInitManual.launch>`__):
+When initializing with XML, ROSlaunch needs to broadcast a ROSparam specifying the name of the configuration file (Here we're looking at the `XML launch file <https://github.com/ipab-slmc/exotica/blob/master/examples/exotica_examples/launch/CppInitManual.launch>`__):

 .. code:: xml